Station to Station (song): Legacy

 Buckley describes "Station to Station" as heralding "a new era of experimentalism" for Bowie.
-Along with the rest of the album, the song presented the new direction Bowie was taking in his career, from the funk and soul of Young Americans to the experimental sound of his "Berlin Trilogy".
+Along with the rest of the album, the song presented the new direction Bowie was taking in his career, from the funk and soul of Young Americans to the experimental sound of his Berlin Trilogy.
 In 2001, Bowie said, "As far as the music goes, Low and its siblings were a direct follow-on from the title track [of Station to Station].
 It's often struck me that there will usually be one track on any given album of mine, which will be a fair indicator of the intent of the following album."

-Needham from The Guardian similarly writes that with the lyrics "the European cannon is here", Bowie fully announces what was to come.
+Needham from The Guardian similarly writes that with the lyrics "the European canon is here", Bowie fully announces what was to come.
 Doggett writes: "Here was Bowie's first nod of recognition to the so-called motorik sound of Krautrock, as the ominous, Wagnerian strains of the early segments of the song were succeeded by the propulsive dance rhythms of the finale.
 Only a churl would have worried that the theme of this cathartic moment was that it was too – suggesting that the spiritual journey might be only just beginning."

 Live versions

 "Station to Station" was the opening number throughout the 1976 Isolar Tour.
 A performance from this tour was included on the live album Live Nassau Coliseum '76, which was released as part of the 2010 Deluxe Edition of Station to Station, in the 2016 box set Who Can I Be Now?
 (1974–1976), and as a standalone album in 2017.
-The song was subsequently performed on the Stage (1978), Serious Moonlight (1984), Sound+Vision (1990), Summer 2000, and A Reality (2003–2004) tours.
+The song was subsequently performed on the Stage (1978), Serious Moonlight (1983), Sound+Vision (1990), Summer 2000, and A Reality (2003–2004) tours.
 Performances from the Stage Tour have been released on Stage (1978) and Welcome to the Blackout (2018).
 The Stage version was also featured in the Uli Edel film Christiane F. (1981), where Bowie, lip-synching to his 1978 recording, made an appearance as himself performing the song at a concert.
 An edit of this version was released on the film's soundtrack.
 A performance from the Serious Moonlight Tour was included on the live album Serious Moonlight (Live '83), which was part of the 2018 box set Loving the Alien (1983–1988) and released as a standalone album in 2019.
 Bowie's performance of the song at the Glastonbury Festival in June 2000 was released in 2018 on Glastonbury 2000.